 Schools within our partnership are:-

 Nottinghamshire Torch SCITT will be offering secondary SCITT and School Direct places for 2019.

-Bursaries for ITT routes are available for many subjects.
-For the recruitment year (2018-19) they ranged from £0-£26,000.
+Bursaries for ITT routes are available for many subjects ranging from £0-£26,000.
 Please see further updates from DfE Get into Teaching website.